ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 * 4.9.119
 * 4.9.135

+Pre-4.9.31 versions are to be avoided for stability reasons.
+Versions post 4.9.135 are most likely fine.
+Current version under test: 4.9.149

 ## What's included ##
 The latest version of the patches include:
 * sata driver with NCQ support (disabled by default since it provided no extra performance on 4.9)